gravitational/teleport/docs/1.3/architecture.md

       The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.

-      !!! danger "IMPORTANT":
-            Do not use the self-signed certificate installed by default in production.
+    **WARNING:** Do not use a self-signed certificate in production!

     If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key and will use it for subsequent logins.
 The key will automatically expire after 23 hours by default.
 This TTL can be configured to a maximum of 30 hours and a minimum of 1 minute.

 3. At this step, the proxy tries to locate the requested node in a cluster.
 There are three lookup mechanisms a proxy uses to find the node's IP address: